semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 git push origin master
 ```

-Done.
-Check your change made to your online GitHub repository
+Now check that your change to `README.md` made to your online GitHub repository.

+Bonus points:

+- Make another change to `README.md` using the online GitHub repository and pull the change to your local repository (Hint: `git pull`).

+Done!

 ## Thanks for your attention!
 Enjoy GitHub! :octocat: